s1thlord/S-series/README.md

-##Evaluation
+##Evaluation of S1 series oscillator

-The Platform

-The S1 module